theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Pancake Mill**](https://www.pancakemill.com/) - Take-out of regular menu breakfast and lunch menu.
 Phone: (541) 756-2751

+[**Portside**](http://www.portsidebythebay.com/) - Take-out full menu and if you call ahead they will have it ready and will bring out the back door to your car

 [**Restaurant O**](https://www.facebook.com/RestaurantO/) - Take-out of a limited menu from 4pm - 7:30pm.
 20% discount on orders over $20.
 Phone: (541) 808-9300

 [**Shake 'N Burger**](https://www.facebook.com/Shake-N-Burger-589936737695886/) - Pick up, Drive Thru and Curbside order pick up.
 Phone: (541) 808-9013